 Dr. Davey was raised on a farm and attended schools in the Peterborough area.
 At the age of 19 he moved to Toronto and attended the Normal School to become a teacher.
 He taught school for many years.
 In 1879 he enrolled in Trinity College’s Medical Program and graduated M.D. and C.M. in 1884.
 Dr. Davey attended the College of Physicians and Surgeons in Edinburgh, Scotland.
 He wrote and passed the exams in 1884 graduating L., L.M., R.C.P.
-Dr. Davey returned to Canada and started a practice in Duart.
+Dr. Davey returned to Canada and started a medical practice in Duart.
 According to the 1928 Ontario Medical Register, Dr. Davey joined the College of Physicians and Surgeons on the 15th of November, 1884.

 He married Margaret Elizabeth Genge, daughter of Richard Genge and the former Catherine Patterson on the 7th of November, 1889 in Bothwell, Ontario.
 Her father was the local undertaker and furniture manufacturer.
 She and her twin brother Edwin were born on the 10th of August, 1864, the youngest of 9 children including another set of twins.
 Her siblings included Daniel, Samuel, John, Sarah, twins William and Christiana, Richard and Mrs. Davey’s twin brother, Edwin.

 Dr. and Mrs. Davey had 6 children, all born in Duart.
 Ethel Gladys was born on the 07th of March, 1890, Edna Irene was born on the 19th of September, 1891, Clarence Genge was born on the 23rd of May, 1893, Hazel Catherine was born on the 28th of June, 1896, Edith Gertrude was born on the 27th of March, 1898 and Margaret Helen was born on the 28th of March, 1901.